FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 -   Field name, as it is known in FIX specifications

--   The FIX semantic data type and encoding type that it maps to
+-   The FIX semantic datatype and encoding type that it maps to

 -   Valid values or data range accepted